Cornell-MAE-UG/fa25-portfolio-ars452-adam/_projects/2025_Bus_Engine_MAE2210.md

 $$
 V_2 = \frac{V_1}{r} = 1.14\times10^{-4}\ \text{m}^3
 $$

-V_2 is the volume that they cylinder compresses to from stage 1 to 2.
+This is the volume that they cylinder compresses to from stage 1 to 2.
 ### 2. Heat Addition (2 → 3)

 **Assumption:** Isobaric heat addition (Constant Pressure).